Downtown Austin, Capitol Christmas tree, Old Bakery, all part of holiday with family, RV friends

 Less than a block from the Capitol is the historic Old Bakery and Emporium where I volunteered many hours making their signature pimento cheese sandwiches during my years at the University of Texas.

-Read a little more about visiting Congress Avenue by clicking on RV Short Stops.com.
+Read more about visiting Congress Avenue by clicking on an item I posted on RV Short Stops.com.

 Photos: (Top) Texas’ Capitol Building in downtown Austin.
 (Bottom) Old Bakery and Emporium on Congress Avenue.
 (Julianne G. Crane)